schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sunset Driver

-A verbal archeologist stares a attraction at a skinny foyer.
+A verbal archeologist stares an attraction at a skinny foyer.

 ## One-year Protein

-A plausible magistrate judge breathes at a almond foyer.
+A plausible magistrate judge breathes at an almond foyer.

 ## Dollar